phitsc/farrmultimonitor/readme.txt

     Win + Left  : move FARR window to monitor on the left Win + Right : move FARR window to monitor on the right Win + Home  : center FARR window
+    Win + 1..0  : resize FARR window to 10% ..
+100% of current screen's width

 Credits